-0202.2.1 Recognition-Recognition shall be issued, withheld, or withdrawn in accordance with the following:

-- A Application for recognition of events within the jurisdiction of USMS shall be made to the LMSC within which the event is to be held, and applications shall be accompanied by the recognition fee.
+- 202.2.1 Recognition-Recognition shall be issued, withheld, or withdrawn in accordance with the following: - A Application for recognition of events within the jurisdiction of USMS shall be made to the LMSC within which the event is to be held, and applications shall be accompanied by the recognition fee.
 The recognition fee shall consist of a national fee established by the House of Delegates.
 Each LMSC may also establish a local fee.
-The LMSC may establish a reasonable deadline to receive applications for recognition prior to the competition. - B Approval of recognitions shall be made by the LMSC's authorized representative, and a record thereof shall be retained for two years. - C Recognition issued to one organization cannot be transferred to another. - D No recognition of any event shall be granted with the word "Olympic" or the word "Paralympic" or any derivative thereof used in any manner in connection with said event unless consent is obtained from the USOPC. - E A recognition may be withheld from any individual or organization that has failed to conduct said competition in accordance with applicable USMS swimming rules and regulations, or as stated on the meet announcement. - F Recognition for any meet held outside the jurisdiction of USMS, and not sanctioned by a FINA Member Federation, shall be obtained from the Executive Committee. - G Recognition may be withdrawn for failing to conduct the event in accordance with applicable USMS rules and administrative regulations and other stated requirements on the meet announcement.
+The LMSC may establish a reasonable deadline to receive applications for recognition prior to the competition.

+- B Approval of recognitions shall be made by the LMSC's authorized representative, and a record thereof shall be retained for two years. - C Recognition issued to one organization cannot be transferred to another. - D No recognition of any event shall be granted with the word "Olympic" or the word "Paralympic" or any derivative thereof used in any manner in connection with said event unless consent is obtained from the USOPC. - E A recognition may be withheld from any individual or organization - (1) That has failed to conduct said competition in accordance with applicable USMS swimming rules and regulations, or as stated on the meet announcement. - (2) When the mission, vision, and/or goals of the host organization conflict with USMS Organizing Principles (mission, vision, goals, and objectives). - (3) When the sanctioning LMSC determines that the conduct of the event would violate participation (article 401), unsporting conduct (article 402.4), or equal opportunity (article 501.3). - F Recognition for any meet held outside the jurisdiction of USMS, and not sanctioned by a World Aquatics Member Federation, shall be obtained from the Executive Committee. - G Recognition may be withdrawn following issuance up until the conclusion of the event: - (1)For failing to conduct the event in accordance with applicable USMS rules and administrative regulations and other stated requirements on the meet announcement. - (2) When the sanctioning LMSC determines that the recognition should have been denied under the provisions of article 202.2.1E.